splunk/public-o11y-docs/gdi/opentelemetry/deployments/deployments-pivotal-cloudfoundry.rst

 Cloud Foundry Buildpack
 =========================

-A Cloud Foundry buildpack to install the Splunk OpenTelemetry Collector for use with PCF apps.

-The buildpack's default functionality, as described in this document, is to deploy the OpenTelemetry Collector as a sidecar for the given app that's being deployed.
-The Collector is able to observe the app as a nozzle to the Loggregator Firehose.
-The Loggregator Firehose is one of the architectures Cloud Foundry uses to emit logs and metrics.
-This means that the Splunk OpenTelemetry Collector will be observing all apps and deployments that emit metrics and logs to the Loggregator Firehose as long as it's running.
+The Cloud Foundry Buildpack deploys the Collector as a sidecar for the actual app being deployed.
+The Collector is able to observe the app as a nozzle to the Loggregator Firehose, seeing all metrics and logs sent to the Loggregator Firehose as long as it's running.

 Dependencies
 ----------------------------------